xyshtd/campus-student-mgmt/README.md

-### Bonus Tier: Finishing Touches (15 EC)
+### Bonus Tier: Finishing Touches

-#### Finishing Touches

-- [ ] If a user attempts to add a new student or campus without a required field, a helpful message should be displayed
-- [ ] If a user attempts to access a page that doesn't exist (ex. `/potato`), a helpful "not found" message should be displayed
+- [ ] Add a search bar which will take the user to a search page which will contain links for students and campuses
-- [ ] If a user attempts to view a student/campus that doesn't exist, a helpful message should be displayed
-- [ ] Whenever a component needs to wait for data to load from the server, a "loading" message should be displayed until the data is available
-- [ ] Overall, the app is spectacularly styled and visually stunning

-#### Ordering

-- [ ] Create option for students to be ordered based on lastName on all-students view
-- [ ] Create option for students to be ordered based on GPA on all-students view
-- [ ] Create option for campuses to be ordered based on number of enrolled students on all-campuses view
+- [ ] Add paging for the students and campuses list (you might need to seed more data)

-#### Filtering

-- [ ] Create a filter on all-students view to only show students who are not registered to a campus
+- [ ] Add a limitation to the number of students who can be enrolled at the campus and enforce the requirement using sequelize hooks
-- [ ] Create a filter on the all-campuses view to only show campuses that do not have any registered students

-#### Seeding & Pagination

-- [ ] Seed 100+ students and 100+ campuses
-- [ ] Implement _front-end_ pagination for the students view (e.g. `/students?page=1` renders the first ten students, and `/students?page=2` renders students 11-20)
-- [ ] Implement _front-end_ pagination for the campuses view (e.g. `/campuses?page=1` renders the first ten campuses, and `/campuses?page=2` renders campuses 11-20)
-- [ ] Implement _back-end_ pagination for students (e.g. `/api/students?page=1` returns the first ten students' data, and `/api/students?page=2` returns students 11-20)
-- [ ] Implement _back-end_ pagination for campuses (e.g. `/api/campuses?page=1` returns the first ten campuses' data, and `/api/campuses?page=2` returns campuses 11-20)

-* `RUBRIC.md` - contains the grading rubric for additional factors, as well as the formula for calculating the total score

-## Evaluation

-- Requirements score (70%)
-- Rubric score (30%)
-- Extra credit (15% max)
+- [ ] Add the ability for a user to save an image of the student or campus to the database